avnet-iotconnect/iotc-freertos-stm32-u5-ml-demo-v2/DEMO.md

    <img src="media/AWS/policy-permissions.png" alt="drawing"/>

-3. Give the policy a name, e.g. "CDK_Deploy", and press "Create policy"
+3. Give the policy a name, e.g., "CDK_Deploy," and click "Create policy".
    <img src="media/AWS/policy-name.png" alt="drawing"/>

-Now create the user group
+Now, create the user group

-1. In IAM go to User groups and press "Create group"
+1. In IAM, go to User groups and click "Create group".
    <img src="media/AWS/press-create-group.png" alt="drawing"/>
-2. Give group a name, e.g. "CDK_Deploy" and in "Attach permissions policies" find and check the polucy you created earlier
+2. Give the group a name, e.g., "CDK_Deploy," and in "Attach permissions policies," find and check the policy you created earlier.
    <img src="media/AWS/group.png" alt="drawing"/>
-3. Press "Create user group"
+3. Click "Create user group"

-Now create the user
+Now, create the user

-1. In IAM go to Users and press "Create user"
+1. In IAM, go to Users and click "Create user"
    <img src="media/AWS/press-create-user.png" alt="drawing"/>
-2. Give user a name, e.g. "cdk-deploy" and press "Next"
+2. Give the user a name, e.g., "cdk-deploy," and click "Next".
    <img src="media/AWS/user-name.png" alt="drawing"/>
-3. On the next step find a check the group you previously created, press "Next"
+3. On the next step, find and check the group you previously created, then click "Next".
    <img src="media/AWS/user-add-group.png" alt="drawing"/>
-4. On the next step press "Create user"
+4. On the next step, click "Create user".
    <img src="media/AWS/user-create.png" alt="drawing"/>

-Now create an access key and a secret access key for the new user.
+Now, create an access key and a secret access key for the new user.

-1. In IAM go to Users and press on the prebiously created user
+1. In IAM, go to Users and click on the previously created user.
    <img src="media/AWS/new-user.png" alt="drawing"/>
-2. Go to Security credentials and press "Create access key"
+2. Go to Security credentials and click "Create access key".
    <img src="media/AWS/press-create-key.png" alt="drawing"/>
-3. Choose "Command Line Interface (CLI)" Use case, check the confirmation and press "Next"
+3. Choose the "Command Line Interface (CLI)" Use case, check the confirmation, and click "Next".
    <img src="media/AWS/key-use-case.png" alt="drawing"/>
-4. Fill the Description tag value if you want and press "Create access key"
+4. Fill in the Description tag value if desired, and click "Create access key".
    <img src="media/AWS/key-create.png" alt="drawing"/>
-5. Copy and save both "Access key" and "Secret access key", you will need them later and press "Done"
+5. Copy and save both the "Access key" and "Secret access key".
+You will need them later, then click "Done".
    <img src="media/AWS/key-copy.png" alt="drawing"/>

 ### ST Account Setup

 ST Cloud credentials:

-- Create an account in [STM32Cube.AI Developer Cloud](https://stm32ai-cs.st.com/home)
+- Create an account in [STM32Cube.AI Developer Cloud](https://stm32ai-cs.st.com/home).
-- Login and accept an agreement
+- Log in and accept the agreement.
-- Copy login and password, you will need them later
+- Copy the login and password, you will need them later.

 ### IoTConnect Setup

-You should have account in Avnet IoTConnect powered by AWS.
-Retreive the following things from IoTConnect account:
+You should have an account in Avnet IoTConnect powered by AWS.
+Retrieve the following items from your IoTConnect account:

 - Solution key
 - Login
 - Password
 - Entity name

-Uou will need it later.
+You will need these later.

-If you don't have the solution key - in IoT Connect go to Support Ticket -> Other Support and create ticket with title "Please, create the solution key" and description "Hello!
+If you don't have the solution key, go to IoTConnect, navigate to **Support Ticket -> Other Support**, and create a ticket with the title "Please, create the solution key" and the description: "Hello!
 We need to use REST API for our solution.
-Can you, please, create the solution key?" and press "Save".
-Support team will create the solution key for you.
+Can you, please, create the solution key?".
+Then click "Save".
+The support team will create the solution key for you.

 <img src="media/IoTConnect/create-ticket.png" alt="drawing"/>